Preparation and Characterization of Thin Arsenic Targets for Stacked-Target Experiments: Target Characterization

+The most accessible substitute approach for target areal density determinations were transmission measurements.
 Initially, the x-rays of $^{133}$Ba, $^{88}$Y, $^{241}$Am, and $^{109}$Cd were used for the target characterization, similar to the procedure performed for the vapor deposition targets in Section \ref{VaporDepSec}.
 Point sources of the isotopes were combined with a narrow collimator to investigate the depositions in a grid-like manner and yield both thickness information as well as a continued check of uniformity.
-An ORTEC GMX series (model GMX-50220-S) High-Purity Germanium (HPGe) detector and a single leaf of an EURISYS MESURES 2 Fold Segmented Clover detector were used for this activity.
+An ORTEC GMX series (model GMX-50220-S) High-Purity Germanium (HPGe) detector and a single leaf of an EURISYS MESURES 2-Fold Segmented Clover HPGe detector were used for this activity.

-Given that the arsenic was deposited onto titanium backings and encapsulated in Kapton tape, the transmission work on the targets had to be performed relative to a pure titanium and Kapton control case, which provided a baseline transmission intensity for the different x-rays.
-In practice, the thin layers of arsenic deposited created difficulty in distinguishing between the transmission through the targets versus the control case.
-Across almost all targets, the transmitted x-ray intensities were found to be greater than or equivalent to the baseline control intensity within uncertainty since the arsenic attenuation was negligible.
+Given that the arsenic was deposited onto titanium backings and encapsulated in Kapton tape, the transmission work on the produced electroplated targets had to be performed relative to a pure titanium and Kapton control case.
+The control provided a baseline transmission intensity for the different utilized x-rays.
+However, the significant thickness of combined titanium, kapton film, and kapton adhesive components compared to the thin deposited arsenic layers created difficulty in distinguishing the transmission through the electroplated targets versus the control.
+Specifically, across almost all targets, the transmitted x-ray intensities were found to be greater than or equivalent to the baseline control intensity within uncertainty since any additional arsenic attenuation provided negligible contrast.
 Further, the transmission work sensitivity could not be increased by using other lower energy x-rays because the relatively large areal density presented by the titanium and Kapton rendered overall photon transmission to zero.
 Consequently, photon transmission characterization results could not be fully formed.

-In turn, charged particle transmission measurements were instead explored because the increase in stopping power versus photons was expected to lead to more pronounced intensity differences through the thin arsenic layers.
-Therefore, both $^{90}$Sr and $^{204}$Tl beta-emitting point sources were used with a Geiger-Muller (GM) tube and a Spectech ST360 counter to characterize the produced arsenic foils.